hujhax/austin-improv-wiki/Troupes/Kingston.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2014 application to perform at [[The Hideout Theatre]]:<blockquote>Kingston is a new troupe of players from Austin's Coldtowne Theater and New York City's Upright Citizens Brigade Theater!
+Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Kingston is a new troupe of players from Austin's Coldtowne Theater and New York City's Upright Citizens Brigade Theater!
 We perform game of the scene improv inspired by the Harold!</blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[The Hideout Theatre]]:<blockquote><p>We do a loose Harold.</p>
+Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>We do a loose Harold.</p>

 <p>Cortnie, Frank, Sanjay and Drew have all played together a bunch.
 Chris and Jillian are from UCBT NY, new to Austin, and they are extremely experienced there.
 Jillian also trained at Jill Bernard's Huge Theater before going to NYC.</p> </blockquote>